CHANGE IN ASSESSMENT

 For regular veterans with limited assets, there is an exemption with a value of $4,000.
 To qualify for this exemption a married veteran total assets cannot exceed $40,000.
 For single veterans, total assets cannot exceed $20,000.
 Due to these restrictions, there are very few regular veterans that are eligible.

 Should you believe that you are eligible for either type of the Veteran Exemption, please contact our office for additional information and the necessary form.
-The form is also online: Click Here
+The "Disabled Veterans' Exemption Claim" and related forms can also be found in the "Forms" section.

 DISABLED PERSONS – NEW CONSTRUCTION EXEMPTION